Amicitia/Persona-5-Royal-Mod-Menu/README.md

 - Instantly change the current date and weather
 - Add Personas and change you or your party members' Skills
 ## Usage
-Once you've added [mod.cpk support](https://shrinefox.github.io/guides/p5/mod-cpk) to your copy of Persona 5 (PS3), you can use the [Mod Compendium](https://shrinefox.github.io/guides/p5/mod-compendium) to run the [latest compiled Release](https://github.com/ShrineFox/Persona-5-Mod-Menu/releases) in-game.
+Once you've managed to port all `ps4R.cpk` contents into an another used CPK (`like ps4_movieR.cpk`), you can use the [Mod Compendium](https://shrinefox.github.io/guides/p5/mod-compendium) to run the [latest compiled Release](https://github.com/RayFirefist/Persona-5-Royal-Mod-Menu/releases) (COMING SOON) or your compiled version in-game.
 ## Compiling
 1. Download the latest build of TGE's [AtlusScriptCompiler](https://ci.appveyor.com/project/TGEnigma/atlusscripttoolchain/build/artifacts) ([source](https://github.com/TGEnigma/AtlusScriptToolchain)), which you can use to compile the **.flow** and **.msg** scripts in this repository and recompile them into **.bf** format.
 2. Also download [TGE's PAKTools](https://github.com/TGEnigma/AtlusFileSystemLibrary/releases).